With lots of competing information out there, it can be hard to sort out which ebike motor system might best fit your needs.

-But first, a note that motors are only one factor contributing to the ride feel and performance of an electric bike.
+Also note that motors are only one factor contributing to the ride feel and performance of an electric bike.
 The quality of the controller, firmware and software are also key!
-They interpret the input from onboard and external sensors – like torque and cadence sensors – driving the motor according to pre-set parameters along with rider-selected assistance levels.
+They interpret the data from sensors – like torque and cadence sensors – driving the motor according to pre-set parameters along with rider-selected assistance levels.
 Even the best motors can seem jumpy or rough if the power control system isn’t well-designed.
-High-quality control systems like those from Acer used across our ebike line deliver the most natural ride feel and power, no matter what motor they are connected to.
+High-quality control systems like those used across the Vvolt ebike line deliver the most natural ride feel and power, no matter what motor they are connected to.

 Now to examine some of the most important benefits that these motor systems provide to riders:

-Maintenance- It’s pretty much a tie here between motor types.
-We selected our Acer and MPF motors because they are built for durability.
-We chose to focus on longevity as we’ve seen plenty of reports of failure in lower weight and less expensive motors of both hub and mid-drive types.
-We’d rather offer a better unit and a 3-year warranty than save a couple hundred grams!
-All in all, the key to minimizing system maintenance is to ride lightly.
-On many systems; including ours, the motor outputs peak assistance when you’re pedaling between 80-100rpm, so keep up your cadence and use use the assist function like a gear changer to cycle through different levels of boost from 1-4 (or 5) as you build speed, and you’ll reap the rewards with the best longevity and lowest maintenance for your entire powertrain from motor to belt and gears.
+Still, the key to minimizing system maintenance is to ride lightly.
+On many systems; including ours, the motor outputs peak assistance when you’re pedaling between 80-100rpm, so keep up your cadence and use use the assist function like a gear changer to cycle through different levels of boost from 1-4 (or 5) as you build speed, and you’ll reap the rewards with the best longevity and lowest maintenance for your entire powertrain– from motor to belt and gears!

 We see the upsides of each style of motor and have models that utilize both types.
 Everyone’s transportation needs differ, but we have a couple recommendations to help you on your way now that you have a better grasp of the basics:

-If you know you'll be pulling cargo or scaling hills you'd probably enjoy the extra torque in the mid-drive motor.
-But if you're looking for the simplest solution to get around, the hub motor is for you.
+Mid-drives are known to have a better "feel," so if you're an experienced rider you'll be rewarded by the natural riding dynamics.
+If you know you'll be pulling cargo or scaling big hills you'll also enjoy the extra torque in the mid-drive motor.
+But if you're looking for the simplest and least expensive solution to get around, the hub motor is for you- there are lots of great-riding ebikes that use hub motors.

 - 45Nm max torque